laravel/docs/scout.md

         }
     }

-The `macro` function accepts a name as its first argument, and a Closure as its second.
-The macro's Closure will be executed when calling the macro name from a `Laravel\Scout\Builder` implementation:
+The `macro` function accepts a name as its first argument, and a closure as its second.
+The macro's closure will be executed when calling the macro name from a `Laravel\Scout\Builder` implementation:

     App\Models\Order::search('Star Trek')->count();